Football records and statistics in England: League

 Unlike many European clubs that have never played outside their country's top division, no English club can claim that achievement.
-65 clubs have played at the top level, 6 clubs have never returned, the rest, apart from Arsenal, have secured promotion from the second division.
+65 clubs have played at the top level, six clubs have never returned, and the rest, apart from Arsenal, have secured promotion from the second division.
 Glossop, Leyton Orient, Northampton Town, Carlisle United, Swindon Town, and Barnsley have completed only one season in the top flight.
-The club that can boast playing the most seasons in the top tier is Everton, who have played in 119 seasons of the 123 seasons completed.
-(The current 2022/23 season is the 124th season.)
+The club that can boast playing the most seasons in the top tier is Everton, who are about to play their 121st season there (out of a possible 125 league seasons).
 The city of Liverpool has always been represented in footballs top tier.
-While Everton suffered relegation in 1930, Liverpool remained.
-Everton after three years in the second division, between 1951–54, won promotion to division 1, swapping places with Liverpool who had been relegated.
-Next comes Aston Villa who, at the end of this season, will have played 109 seasons in the top tier.
-Liverpool will have played one less come May 2023, while Arsenal will have managed 106.
-Manchester United will become the fifth centurion in 2025, unless they are relegated beforehand.
+While Everton suffered relegation in 1930, Liverpool remained, though Everton instantly returned to the top flight a year later.
+After three years in the second division from 1951 to 1954, Everton won promotion to the First Division, swapping places with Liverpool who had been relegated; it would be eight years later that under Bill Shankly, Liverpool were promoted from the second division.